 The beach is huge, and during our time there, mostly deserted.
 I didn’t really spend much time there, other than to watch sunset a few times.
 It was just too hot for me to enjoy it, and shady areas of the pool were more my preference.

-There is a well equipped gym, connected to the spa, with another pool there.
+There is a well equipped gym, connected to the spa, and another pool there.
 The gym is fully equipped, and again mostly empty, likely due to lower occupancy during the time of our stay.
-I didn’t have any spa treatments, but there are various facilities available which are free, including sauna, steam room and various hot tubs.
-On our last day, we spent some time in the gym/spa after we checked out but before heading to the airport, and this was a good way to prepare for our flight.
+I didn’t have any spa treatments, but there are various facilities available which are free.
+This includes sauna, steam room and various hot tubs.
+On our last day, we spent some time in the gym/spa after we checked out but before heading to the airport.
+This was a good way to prepare for our flight.
 I always like to get in a workout before a long flight, especially one where we would be eating and drinking for much of the flight in a fancy First Class Suite Apartment.

-We spent a few days here, and due to relative isolation of the hotels location on Saadiyat Island, this was enough time for us.
+We spent a few days here, which I found sufficient.
+This is at least in part due to relative isolation of the hotels location on Saadiyat Island.
 Depending on what you are looking for, maybe you would want a longer stay.
 The main purpose of our trip was coming up soon, our flight in Etihad First Class.
 Our Etihad chauffeur picked us up, and the big adventure was about to begin.